TGV Lyria: Rolling stock

-For the route between Paris and Lausanne, Bern, and Zurich, new TGV Sud-Est tri-current trains were used, with 7 trains owned by SNCF and 2 owned by CFF (train nos.
+TGV Sud-Est tri-current trains were originally used for the route between Paris and Lausanne, Bern, and Zurich, with 7 trains owned by SNCF and 2 owned by CFF (train nos.
 112 & 114).
-Since summer 2006, all trains were renovated to offer a better quality of service.
+In summer 2006, all trains were renovated to offer a better quality of service.

-The maximum speed is attained on the LGV Sud-Est between Aisy-sous-Thil (west of Dijon) and Valenton (near Paris).

-Services to Geneva were operated using "classic" TGV Sud-Est equipment; that is, bi-current sets relieved by TGV Duplex.
-Trains, with the exception of those running to Geneva, used to carry the Ligne de cœur logo; this has been slowly replaced in 2006 with the TGV Lyria logo and only the old red-border livery remains.
+Services to Geneva were operated using bi-current TGV Sud-Est sets.
+Trains, with the exception of those running to Geneva, used to carry the Ligne de cœur logo; this was gradually replaced in 2006 with the TGV Lyria logo and only the old red-border livery remains.
 The CFF logo was also added to their cars during April 2006.

-Since the opening of the LGV Est in 2007, service to Basel/Zurich was run by the new TGV POS as well as renovated TGV Réseau trains.
-In 2012, the French National Railway Company transferred the totality of the TGV POS fleet to Lyria.
-In 2019 Lyria increased its offered seat capacity by 30% as it replaced those single-deck trains with 355 seats each by 15 TGV double-deck trainsets offering 507 seats each.
+From the opening of the LGV Est in 2007, service to Basel/Zurich was run by the new TGV POS as well as renovated TGV Réseau trains, replacing the Sud-Est sets.

+In 2012, SNCF transferred the totality of the TGV POS fleet to Lyria.

+In 2019 Lyria replaced the single-deck POS trains (355 seats) with 15 double-deck TGV Duplex (507 seats), increasing seat capacity by 30%.